-2.7 Antivirus or EDR Exclusions
+1.6 Antivirus and EDR Exclusions

 We recommend excluding certain folders and binaries from Antivirus scanning.

 The exclusions will not only prevent Antivirus engines from removing the agents and scanner executables but also increase scan speed, since their real-time engines won't check every file that the scanner has opened for analysis.
 This can improve the scan speed by up to 30% and also reduces the system's CPU load.